 We wanted to expose how Romanians are the main nationality of male prostitutes in Rome… and we did not do it

 A taxi driver told us where to find boys.
+His name was Mario.
 He wasn’t an average taxi driver.
-He ran an NGO helping women convicts find jobs after they left jail.
+He ran an NGO helping women convicts land jobs after they left jail.
 Also he was an anarchist.
 And a former soldier who was incarcerated in a military prison after pouring a pan of spaghetti over his senior officer.

-Now in his fifties, he knew the streets of Rome.
+Now in his fifties, Mario knew the streets of Rome.
 He had socialised with murderers and generals.
 The high and low life of the eternal city.
-So he was the perfect man to pinpoint exactly where we could see men soliciting boys for sex.
+So he was the perfect man to show us exactly where we could see men soliciting boys for sex.

-"It's the opposite of women," he said.
-"The client hangs out and waits for the boys to arrive."
+“It’s the opposite of women,” said Mario.
+“The client hangs out and waits for the boys to arrive.”

 We knew from talking to charities, experts in prostitution and east European ex-pats that young Romanian men were the number one nationality of male vice in Rome.

 This was not a sleazy part of the Italian capital.
 If such sleaze even exists.
 Here were the austere steps of Piazzale Simon Bolivar.
 At its summit was a brass equestrian statue of the Venezuelan freedom fighter.
 Nearby were the grand chambers of the Museum of Modern Art.